Baryon-dark matter coincidence in Randall-Sundrum Model: Frozen-in dark matter in warped extra dimensions

 We choose two benchmark $\Lambda_r$ values while fixing $m_r=1$ TeV, and obtain the allowed parameter space in $[\Trh-\mdm]$ plane, as shown in Fig.~\ref{fig:2}.
 Once again, part of the relic density allowed region is forbidden from the thermalization condition, typically for larger $\Trh$.
-As the DM mass keeps increasing, in order to satisfy the correct abundance, $\Trh$ decreases until the DM becomes heavy enough that it can no longer be produced from the thermal bath.
-Note that a larger $\Lambda_r$ requires a higher $\Trh$ for the same DM mass, since in that case the DM production is suppressed and could only be overcome by considering a higher $\Trh$.
+As the DM mass keeps increasing, in order to satisfy the correct abundance, $\Trh$ decreases until the DM becomes heavy enough where it can no longer produced from the thermal bath.
+Note that, a larger $\Lambda_r$ requires higher $\Trh$ for the same DM mass, since in that case the DM production is suppressed and could only be overcome by considering a higher $\Trh$.
 As we will argue later, a larger $\Trh$ is compatible with the generation of baryon asymmetry.
 It is interesting to note that for $\Lambda_r=10$ TeV, one can still have $kr_c\sim\mathcal{O}(10)$, while keeping $10^{11}\lesssim m_S^0\lesssim 10^{17}$ GeV to obtain DM over MeV-TeV mass range on the brane [cf. Eq.~\eqref{eq:mdm1}], thereby providing a consistent resolution to both the hierarchy problem and the right DM abundance via freeze-in.
+Before concluding this section, it is useful to highlight an important aspect of the RS framework.
+As discussed earlier, the extra dimensional modulus in the RS model can be stabilized at a value close to the inverse Planck scale by introducing a massive scalar field in the bulk.
+In the original stabilization mechanism, however, the backreaction of this bulk scalar on the background geometry is neglected.
+This framework was later extended to a more general warped geometry setup by consistently including the backreaction of the stabilizing scalar field on the background metric (see, for example, Refs.~\cite{Csaki:2000zn,Grzadkowski:2003fx,Das:2015zxa,Chivukula:2024nzt}).
+Following Ref.~\cite{Csaki:2000zn}, one finds that the condition $m_r/\Lambda_r \ll 1$ is naturally satisfied in the limit of small backreaction.
+In our analysis, the radion mass is fixed at $m_r = 1$ TeV throughout, while the values of $\Lambda_r$ within the viable parameter space of both Fig.~\ref{fig:1} and Fig.~\ref{fig:2} that yield the correct relic abundance always satisfy $m_r/\Lambda_r \ll 1$.
+Therefore, all benchmark points considered in this work consistently lie within the small backreaction regime.